Various Tasting Notes

 1990 ANGELUS: Truffles, very distinguished nose with intense flavours, several layers on the palate, great length and structure.
 Formidable wine with many years to go.
 96p.
 Tasted in March 2010.

 2002 D'AIGUILHE: Aromatic with ripe fruit.
 Well balanced and with nice length on the palate.
-Needs time to get round and charming.
+Needs time to get around and charming.
 To enjoy in few years time.
 88p.
 Tasted twice - last time in September 2007.
 Consistent notes.

 2002 BASTOR LAMONTAGNE: Fine botrytis, quite light with good acidity to support fruit, attractive and very enjoyable.
 88p.
 Tasted in August 2005.